Roasted carrot soup loaded with spicy North African harissa & zaatar, topped with crispy sumac chickpea croutons this vegan soup is a winner!

 - Mix together the olive oil, harissa paste, zaatar, salt, and pepper.

-- Top and tail the carrots, peel and cut the onion into wedges then place on a baking sheet.
+- Top and tail the carrots and palce on a baking sheet.

 - Roast in the oven at 200°C or 400°F for an hour.

-- Remove the vegetables from the oven and place in a blender along with the vegetable stock and blend.
+- Remove the vegetables from the oven and place them in a blender along with the vegetable stock and blend.

 - Pass through a fine mesh sieve and return to a 20cm or 8" saucepan to keep warm.

 - Dry the chickpeas as thoroughly as you can.

 - Heat 5-7mm (1/4") of neutral oil in a 24cm or 10" frying pan and heat it to around 160°C or 320°F, then add the chickpeas and a lid, no matter how well you dry the chickpeas they will spit.

 - Give them a shake every 30 seconds and cook for 2-3 minutes,